 On arrival at Maun International Airport, you will be met and transferred to Thamalakane River Lodge, located on the banks of the Thamalakane River.
 It is just outside of Maun and en-route to the famous Okavango Delta.
 The rest of the afternoon of your first day on safari in Botswana may be spent at leisure enjoying one of the many activities available at the lodge.
 This evening you will meet your guide and the rest of your group that you are travelling with.

-• Transfer from Victoria Falls International Airport [VFA] to Thamalakane River Lodge
+• Transfer from Maun International Airport [MUB] to Thamalakane River Lodge

 • Check-in to Thamalakane River Lodge